doctor112-1/doctor112-1/README.md

 ###

-<p align="left">I'm a high school freshman, linux enthusiast, and love all things related to technology.</p>
+<p align="left">I'm a open-source fan, linux enthusiast, and love all things related to technology.</p>

 ###